California Regional Geologic Maps

 Westwood, 1960 (Susanville) (GAM 27)

-Statewide Geologic Map and Fault Activity Map of California (2010)
+Statewide Geologic Map and Fault Activity Map of California (1:750,000 scale)

 CGS prepared these editions of the Geologic Map of California and the Fault Activity Map of California in recognition of the California Geological Survey’s 150th Anniversary.